-- \Rightarrow To teach the fundamentals of Office 2010. - ⇒ To expose students to practical examples of the computer as a useful tool. - ⇒ To acquaint students with the proper procedures to create documents, worksheets, data bases, and presentations suitable for coursework, professional purposes, and personal use.
-To help students discover the underlying functionality of Office 2010 so that they can become more productive. - ⇒ To develop an exercise-oriented approach that allows learning by doing - ⇒ To encourage independent study
+- ⇒ To teach the fundamentals of Office 2013 and general computer concepts - ⇒ To expose students to practical examples of the computer as a useful tool. - ⇒ To acquaint students with the proper procedures to create documents, worksheets, data bases, and presentations suitable for coursework, professional purposes, and personal use.
+To help students discover the underlying functionality of Office 2013 so that they can become more productive. - ⇒ To develop an exercise-oriented approach that allows learning by doing - ⇒ To encourage independent study